Andrew Barr: Public transport

 The construction of Canberra's light rail line was part of a governing agreement reached by the Barr government's predecessor, the Gallagher government, with ACT Greens following the 2012 ACT election, at which ACT Labor required the Greens' support to form the government.
 This agreement remained in place after the 2016 ACT election returned the Labor-Greens government.

 In April 2019, Stage 1 of the Canberra light rail launched, connecting Canberra's northern suburbs in Gungahlin with the city's centre via the Northbourne Avenue corridor.

 In September 2019, the Barr Government approved the business case for stage 2A of the light rail, which is to extend the line with three additional stops from the city centre to Commonwealth Park.
 This first requires London Circuit to be raised, works for which commenced in November 2022.

-In October 2024, works began to install a new 'MyWay+' ticketing system for all public transport in Canberra.
-Expected to be completed in November 2024, this new ticketing system will allow for more accurate real-time location transport data and the ability to pay with credit cards, smartphones, and wearable devices.
+In October 2024, works began to install MyWay+, a new ticketing system for all public transport in Canberra.
+Completed in November 2024, this new ticketing system allows for more accurate real-time location transport data and the ability to pay with credit cards, smartphones, and wearable devices.